rubyy-y/Embodied-Conversational-Agent/README.md

 # Embodied-Conversational-Agent
 Project in the scope of the Artificial Intelligence Bachelor study at JKU Linz.

-This Project aims at programming an Embodied Conversational Agent for Game Analysis.
+This Project aims at programming an Embodied Conversational Agent for Game Analysis. <br>
-As a programming language, it will use primarily Python, but I might consider using html and css in the progress.
+As a programming language, it will use primarily Python, but I might consider using HTML and CSS in the process.

 Progress updates on this project will be presented roughly every three weeks on the JKU campus.